not featured

 1. Do your research.
 Only purchase from reputable dealers.

-2. Only buy after seeing the pet in person.
+1. Only buy after seeing the pet in person.
 If that's impossible, request a live video call with the pet and breeder.

-3. Conduct a reverse image search of the picture of the pet.
+1. Conduct a reverse image search of the picture of the pet.
 If the same picture appears on other websites, it's likely a scam.
 You can also search for distinctive text from ads or testimonials to see if it's copied from another website.

 Here are some common signs of a phishing message:

--Does it include language that's urgent, alarming, or threatening?
+-Includes language that's urgent, alarming, or threatening.

--Is the greeting ambiguous or very generic?
+-The greeting is ambiguous or very generic.

--Does it include requests to send personal information?
+-Includes requests to send personal information.

--Is it a strange or abrupt business request?
+-A strange or abrupt business request.

 Never share your password, screen, or online banking, and answer suspicious texts with anyone, even us.